cgeyskens/phd/alphafold/notes.md

 V- Respond to the VUB HPC admind Qs.
 V- Make a contact map of GPR37L1-CDH9 with biotite.
-V- Check GPR37L1-CDH9 interaction with downstream analysis
-- Make a Topolgy score from 0-1.
-V- Make a graph of the running metrics.
+V- Check GPR37L1-CDH9 interaction with downstream analysis V- Make a graph of the running metrics.
-- new version of Uniref30 database is available.
-Try out the monomer VCAM1 prediction.
 V- Read the documentation of AlphaFold3 and try to run GPR37L1 and VCAM1.
 Model parameters are requested.
 Download the model params.
+V- Make ppt of AF2 GPR37L1-CDH9 for AF2.
+- new version of Uniref30 database is available.
+Try out the monomer VCAM1 prediction.
+This didn't work but the pipeline used still the older database.
+Tried to specify the database paths specifically. job nr 11077875.
+See new comment in the titin error.
+- Make downstream analysis for AF3.
-- Try out AlphaFold3.
+- Try out AlphaFold3 with 5 seeds.
+For:
+    V- GPR37L1,
+    - GPR37L1-CDH9,
+    V- VCAM1,
+    - VCAM1-VCAM1,
+    - VCAM1-VLA4,
+    - VCAM1-PMCH.
+     => it seems that AF3 uses a shallower databases then AF2.
+Can you use AF3 for more deeper databases?
+Yes you can use the MSA from AF2 in the .json in the unpaired or paired field.
+You can just copy paste the .a3m files inside the msa
+- Make a Topolgy score from 0-1 from AF3 output.

 # Downstream analysis and visualization using ChimeraX, PyMOL, biotite, Python code for unpickling
 There seems to be an issue with the compatibility with the Jaxlib version, see (issue)[https://github.com/jax-ml/jax/issues/18368].
 I implement the suggested solution but then I got some more errors.
-Now I have a working downstream jupyter notebook with conda env for AlphaFold Multimer.
+=> Now I have a working downstream jupyter notebook with conda env for AlphaFold Multimer.